• Skip to primary navigation

 Instructions

-• Add the pork rinds to the bowl of a food processor and process until very finely crushed.
+• If not using pre-crushed pork rinds: Add the pork rinds to the bowl of a food processor and process until very finely crushed.
 Depending on the size of your food processor you might need to process them in batches.
-Alternatively, place the pork rinds in a large resealable baggie, leaving it slightly vented, and crush with a rolling pin or mallet until very finely ground.
+Alternatively, place the pork rinds in a large resealable baggie, leaving it slightly vented, and crush them with a rolling pin or mallet until very finely ground.
 Set aside.

 • Cut chicken into 1-inch cubes and pat dry with a paper towel, if needed.